 Originally developed as a blogging platform, WordPress has turned into a proper content management system which is not only SEO-friendly but also social media savvy.
 Yet it fails to handle a large volume of content.

 Users can fully customise their website without requiring assistance from the developer.
 The built-in plug-ins allow users to make design and functionality changes.
-For instance, you can customise the colour scheme, site design, menus, background and header images, widgets, and much more.
+For instance, you can completely customise your website’s front end, choosing your own colour scheme, site design, menus, background and header images, widgets, and much more.

 Designed with the aim of custom development, a website on Drupal cannot be developed without the assistance of a professional software developer.
 Therefore, you will need the developer to install, update, or extend modules on Drupal.
 But then why use Drupal at all?